Planning your Ningaloo trip? View our latest Trip Planner for flights, rental cars and accommodation information.

 No!
 Definitely not.
 Larger whalesharks have huge mouths, over a metre wide, but they are filter feeders and mainly feed on plankton, krill and other micro-organisms, and are not at all interested in humans!

-We’ve had four to eighty year olds come out on our whaleshark tours, and have a truly amazing and enjoyable day out with us.
-So if you are prepared to give it a go, can swim unassisted, and have no medical conditions that could stop you enjoying yourself, we will be doing everything we can to help you experience wonder and swim with a whaleshark yourself.
-(And hopefully have the photos to prove it!)
+We’ve had four to eighty year olds come out on our whale shark tours, and have a truly amazing and enjoyable day out with us.
+So if you are prepared to give it a go, can swim unassisted, and have no medical conditions that could stop you enjoying yourself, we will be doing everything we can to help you experience the wonder of swimming with a whale shark yourself (and hopefully have the photos to prove it!)

-You don’t need to be an Olympic swimmer to swim with a whaleshark, and you don’t have to have snorkelled before either, (although it does help!)
-Our crew includes numerous trained Snorkel Instructors with years of experience teaching people how to snorkel.
-Our team specialises in helping less confident, nervous and less experienced swimmers into the water, and swimming with a whaleshark.
-We do everything we can to give each of our customers the experience of swimming with a whaleshark, including using flotation devices (noodles, wetsuits, life jackets) and even tow-ropes to help as needed.
+You don’t need to be an Olympic swimmer to swim with a whale shark, and you don’t have to have snorkelled before either (although it does help!).
+Our crew includes numerous trained Dive Instructors with years of experience teaching people how to snorkel and dive.
+Our team specialises in helping less confident, nervous and less experienced swimmers into the water, and swimming with a whale shark.
+We do everything we can to give each of our guests the experience of swimming with a whale shark, including using flotation devices (noodles, wetsuits, life jackets) and even tow-ropes to help as needed.

-Big hint too – if you are at all nervous, please let your guide know so we can take extra special care of you, and support you as much as possible.
-Our team are experienced dive professionals who are trained and skilled at making sense of people’s body language and voice tone… but some people are really good at covering up their nervousness.
-There is absolutely no need to do this on-board If you let your guide know, they will keep an eye on you throughout and do what they can to make your swim as easy and enjoyable as possible.
+Big hint: If you’re feeling at all nervous, please let your swim guide know – we’ll take extra care to support you as much as possible.
+Your guide will keep an eye on you throughout the swim and do what they can to make your experience as easy and enjoyable as possible.